-LINE 17C - Credit Carryforward From Prior Year Return - If you requested your overpayment from the prior year return to be applied to this year, enter that amount under Column 1 or 2.
+LINE 17C - Credit Carryforward From Prior Year Return - If you requested your overpayment from the prior year return to be applied to this year, enter that amount as shown on Schedule K, Line 1, under Column 1 or 2.
 The total of Line 17C, Column 1 and Column 2 cannot be greater than the amount of the credit carryforward.